-The word Dachigam means ‘10 villages’ and the locals claim that those villages were relocated for the formation of the park.
-Locals also claim that those villages settled there even before the beginning of World War I. The national park was named Dachigam in the memory and honor of those 10 villages.
+The word Dachigam means ‘10 villages’ and, if locals are to be believed then those villages were relocated for the formation of the park.
+The locals also claim that these villages were settled there even before the beginning of World War I. So, in memory and honor of those 10 villages, the national park was named Dachigam.
 Today the national park is a hot tourist destination for locals and tourists alike.

-Dachigam national park features an uneven topography due to a great variation in its altitude.
-Being located in the Zabrawan range of the Himalayas the park’s altitude varies from 5500ft to 1400ft above sea level.
+Dachigam National Park features an uneven topography due to a great variation in its altitude.
+Being located in the Zabrawan range of the Himalayas the park’s altitude varies from 5500 ft to 1400 ft above sea level.
 Due to this complex geographical location, the national park comprises green grassland, pastures, meadows, and rocky hill cliffs.
 Visitors, nature lovers, and wildlife enthusiasts from across the country arrive here to witness the ethereal beauty of this place.

 This tourist attraction in Kashmir was earlier known by the name of Hagan Valley.
 And there is no doubt in the fact that this is an amazingly breathtaking combination of some of the most beautiful places to explore.
 The valley got named after a movie called ‘Betaab’ which was picturized on Sunny Deol and Amrita Singh.